If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 - Monthly time commitment: 0-15 hours (class doesn’t run each month)

-I LOVE hosting my Masterclass.
-As you’ll see below, it’s yielded by far the highest known ROI of any of my products for attendees, and it’s a way for me to hang out with, teach, and coach my best customers.
+I LOVED hosting my Masterclass.
+As you’ll see below, it’s yielded by far the highest known ROI of any of my products for attendees, and it was a way for me to hang out with, teach, and coach my best customers.

-This summer, I switched up the format of the class.
-Instead of 25 students watching a GotoWebinar presentation, it’s 14 in a Google Hangout with me.
-I’ve ditched the slides in favor of discussion (which is still guided by all the material that was on the slides.)
-And instead of dedicating time for Q&A (which used to be at the end of the day), we regularly break into discussions and figure out how each attendee can apply what we’re covering to their business starting next week.
+Midway through 2013, I switched up the format of the class.
+Instead of 25 students watching a GotoWebinar presentation, it was 14 in a Google Hangout with me.
+I ditched the slides in favor of discussion (which was still guided by all the material that was on the slides.)
+And instead of dedicating time for Q&A (which used to be at the end of the day), we would regularly break into discussions and figure out how each attendee can apply what we’re covering to their business starting next week.
 The focus is now on the application of content, and not the instruction of content.

 I also raised the price, from $1,199 to $1,799.
 However, 25 x $1,199 is still more than 14 x $1,799, so revenue has dropped a bit, but the results are better and I’m much happier with the product.